0 Shares

 Experiment with Learning Methods

-Your learning culture must allow every employee to acquire knowledge and skill at his own pace.
-But you must remember that self-paced learning has its own pros and cons.
+Your learning culture must allow every employee to acquire knowledge and skills at their own pace.
+But you must remember that self-paced learning has its pros and cons.
 You can make it easier for employees to retain and apply knowledge by experimenting with popular online learning methods.
 For instance, you must allow employees to interact with an instructor and watch recorded video lectures, along with accessing a variety of digital content.
-The new-age learning management systems (LMSs) make it easier for you to implement and combine various learning methods seamlessly.
+The new-age learning management systems for businesses make it easier for you to implement and combine various learning methods seamlessly.

 Gamify EL&D Programs

-At present, gamification is one of the hottest eLearning and corporate learning trends.
-Several studies have highlighted the effectiveness of gamification in learning on improving learner engagement and knowledge retention.
+At present, e-learning gamification is one of the hottest e-learning and corporate learning trends.
+Several studies have highlighted the effectiveness of gamification in learning in improving learner engagement and knowledge retention.
 While designing a culture of learning, your organization must explore ways to incorporate game designs and game elements into the learning environment and training programs.
-You can easily gamily EL&D programs by availing of the built-in gamification features – badges and coins – provided by popular LMS solutions.
+You can easily gamify EL&D programs by availing of the built-in gamification features – badges and coins – provided by popular LMS solutions.

 Implement Social Learning